message/iata/HK.md

 - ISO 15189 accredited; or
 - approved by the local government.
 All documents must be in Chinese or English.
-9. Passengers and airline crew must present a completed Health Declaration Form to the Department of Health.
+9. Passengers and airline crew must complete a Health Declaration Form at <a href="https://www.chp.gov.hk/hdf/">https://www.chp.gov.hk/hdf/</a>.
+This will generate a QR code which must be presented upon arrival.
 10. Passengers are subject to medical screening upon arrival and quarantine for up to 21 days.
 More details can be found at <a href="https://www.coronavirus.gov.hk/eng/inbound-travel.html">https://www.coronavirus.gov.hk/eng/inbound-travel.html</a> .
 11. Airline crew must have a negative COVID-19 nucleic acid test result issued at most 48 hours before departure.
 12. Airline crew are subject to medical screening upon arrival and self-isolation in a hotel.